iPhone 8 Tempered Glass By Olixar Leaks, Design Confirmed?

 As a result, photos of screen protectors and cases have been leaked, confirming the rumors that have been surrounding the iPhone 8 for a while now.
 The latest is a tempered glass manufactured by Olixar, Know Your Mobile reported.

 As can be seen in the photo below, the iPhone 8’s design consists of ultra-thin bezels on all sides, except for the top.
 Unlike Samsung, Apple pushed to make most of the front as part of the screen.
-But as the camera and sensors needed space at the front, the company top bezel had to bite into the display to fit them.
+However, as the camera and sensors needed space at the front, the company top bezel had to bite into the display to fit them.

 #Apple – #iPhone8 – iPhone 8 tempered glass screen protector by Olixar https://t.co/OsibvdTP5F pic.twitter.com/bp6nM0j4KI